KacperJanowski98/optimization-polish-language-llm/README.md

 The evaluation uses a variety of Polish language datasets from the KLEJ benchmark to assess model capabilities across different linguistic tasks.

+## Key Findings

+Our evaluation across four Polish language tasks revealed several interesting findings:

+- **PLLuM (8B)** emerged as the best overall performer with an average accuracy of 61.5% and F1 score of 53.3%, despite having fewer parameters than Bielik (11B).
+- **Bielik (11B)** performed well, coming in second place with 53.0% accuracy and 43.7% F1 score.
+- **Polish-specific models** (PLLuM and Bielik) consistently outperformed multilingual models (Phi and Gemma), particularly on the question-answering (DYK) and text similarity (PSC) tasks.
+- **Performance by task**:
+  - **Question-Answer (DYK)**: PLLuM excelled with 90% accuracy
+  - **Text Similarity (PSC)**: PLLuM achieved 96% accuracy
+  - **Sentiment Analysis & Entailment**: All models achieved similar results, suggesting these tasks are more challenging

+These findings demonstrate the importance of language-specific training for Polish language understanding tasks, although smaller models can outperform larger ones with appropriate training and architectural choices.

 ## Key Features

 - Standardized evaluation framework for comparing different models